stulp/dmpbbo/demos/robot/README.md

 # Plot the cost-vars (which required knowledge of the task)
 python3 plot_rollouts.py tmp_cost_vars.txt results/task.json
 ```
 Note that there are often two JSON versions of the DMP, e.g. `dmp_trained_10.json` and `dmp_trained_10_for_cpp.json`.
 The former is written with `jsonpickle` (which makes it easier to read into Python with `jsonpickle`) and the latter is a simpler custom JSON format (which is easier to read into C++).
-See `dmpbbo/dmbbo/json_for_cpp.py` for details.
+See <a href="../../dmpbbo/json_for_cpp.py">`json_for_cpp.py` for details.

 For the cost function of this task, the only relevant variables are the landing position of the ball, and the accelerations at each time step (accelerations are also penalized).
 In practice however, I usually store more information in cost_vars for visualization purposes, e.g. the end-effector trajectory and the ball trajectory.
 These are not needed to compute the cost with `evaluate_rollout(cost_vars, sample)`, but certainly help to provide sensible plots with `plot_rollout(cost_vars)`

 Gathering the information for cost-vars can be non-trivial in practice.
 For instance, for the ball-in-cup experiments on the Meka robot, the end-effector position was recorded by the robot, and stored at each time step.
 The ball trajectory was recorded with an external camera, passed to the robot, which stored it inside the `cost_vars` matrix alongside the end-effector positions.
-All of these aspect have been simulated in `robotExecuteDmp.cpp`.
+All of these aspect have been simulated in <a href="robotExecuteDmp.cpp">`robotExecuteDmp.cpp`</a>.

 ## Step 3: Tune the exploration noise for the optimization

 During the stochastic optimization, the parameters of the DMP will be sampled from a Gaussian distribution.
 The mean of this distribution will be the parameters that resulted from training the DMP with a demonstration through supervised learning.

 In this demo, we tune the weights of the radial basis function networks in the DMP, which has been set with `dmp.set_selected_param_names("weights")` in `step1_train_dmp_from_trajectory_file.py`.
-The function `set_selected_param_names` is part of the `Parameterizable` class from which `Dmp` inherits.
+The function `set_selected_param_names` is part of the <a href="../../dmpbbo/functionapproximators/Parameterizable.py">`Parameterizable`</a> class from which `Dmp` inherits.

 The covariance matrix of the sampling distributions determines the magnitude of exploration.
 This magnitude is defined in terms of sigma, where the diagonal of the covariance matrix is initialized with sigma^2.
 Sigma should not be too low, otherwise the stochasticity of the exploration may be smaller than that of the robot movement itself, and no learning can take place.
 It should also not be too high for safety reasons; your robot may reach acceleration limits, joint limits, or unexpectedly bump into the environment.